Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 export default inventory
 ```

-**Import**

 The `export` statement allows these values to be shared from this 'Module'.
 Notice inventory is marked with `default` keyword.
 A module is a js file.
-Any module can export only a single default element!
+Any module can export only a single **default** element!

+(I used the Lodash library here to sort the list of products and categories and create a unique list of the categories in the inventory array.
+This is not important to the lesson.)

+**Import**

 Import an exported value using the `import` statement.
 Take a look at `App.js`.
 At the top of the file you will see: